Combat sports and equipment: a world of fitness and innovation

 Sai: balanced defense and offense

-The sai is a traditional weapon used in okinawan martial arts.
+The Sai is a traditional weapon used in Okinawan martial arts.
 With its distinctive trident shape, it is designed for both defensive blocks and offensive strikes.
 Its unique design requires careful training to master.

 Bo staff: strength in simplicity

-The bo staff is a long weapon used in disciplines like karate or kobudo.
+The Bo staff is a long weapon used in disciplines like Karate or Kobudo.
 Its simplicity belies its versatility; practitioners use it for sweeping strikes, precise thrusts, and defensive maneuvers.

-Martial arts attire: tradition meets functionality
+Combat sports attire: tradition meets technical functionality

-Headgear for maximum protection
+Full-face headgear for maximum protection

-Chest guards for impact absorption
+Reversible chest guards for impact absorption

-Shin guards for lower limb safety
+Ergonomic shin guards for limb safety